Horse Racing Betting

 This is where you can get the value of out your ante-post bets which we discussed early.

 I can’t think of a better week in the year to start the week by smashing up the winner of the Supreme Novice Hurdle to get you off to a flyer.
-The months leading up to Cheltenham is like no other.
-As soon as the last race is run at the festival the talk and money starts to go down on the following season’s ante-post markets.
+The months leading up to Cheltenham are like no other.
+As soon as the last race is run at the festival the talk and money start to go down on the following season’s ante-post markets.

 For all the latest Cheltenham Festival Ante-Post Markets click the Paddy Power tab below.

 The race that stops a nation, the grand national is the single most bet on the race of the year with around £150 million wagered alone on the race.